 The Formal Living Room Lesson: Make a statement and add dimension with striking paint colors.

-We love how you can curl up in this living room with a good book and cup of tea for a quiet, laid-back night in or host some friends for a dressier cocktail party.
+We love how you can curl up in this living room with a good book and a cup of tea for a quiet, laid-back night in or host some friends for a dressier cocktail party.
 The traditional fireplace and large Persian rug carry an air of opulence and formality while the furniture is inviting and lounge-ready.

 The Formal Living Room Lesson: Play up old-school architectural bones like a Victorian fireplace by incorporating a traditional element.